sitodav/sito_schedulables_documentationonly/README.md

 ![img](https://github.com/sitodav/sito_schedulables/blob/develop/images/dashboard13.jpg "Optional title")

 **If a task is stopped, you can restart it (if possible) using the restart button on the task row (in the table)**

+You can delete a whole group by clicking on the **delete** button on the group row (if one or more tasks in the group are running, they are stopped/rolledback first).

 -----------------------------------------------------------------------------------